erccarls/county_covid_seir_models/README.md

 # County COVID-19 Compartmental Models
-Tools for forecasting COVID-19 Propagation at the US County Level
+Tools for forecasting COVID-19 Propagation at the US County Level.
+We implement a generalized comparmental model based on the SEIR formalism.

+!(docs/images/model_flow.png)

 # Installation